escowles/recipes/_posts/2021-02-06-chicken-tortilla-soup.md

 * top soup with cheese and cover to let melt, 5 minutes more.

 1 tbsp extra-virgin olive oil
-3 small corn tortillas, cut into strips
+3 small corn or flour tortillas, cut into strips
 * meanwhile, make tortilla crisps: Heat oil in a large skillet over medium heat, add tortilla strips and cook until crispy and golden, 3 minutes.
 * transfer to a paper towel-lined plate and season with salt.
+* oven method: as an alternative, toss tortilla strips with oil and spread on baking sheet. bake at 350°F for 10-12 minutes, until browned.

 sliced avocado, for serving
 sour cream, for serving